ngshaohui/webdev/week07 - react and nextjs/react.md

 Unlike in HTML, the event listener is named using camelCase.

-Also, we will need to supply a function handler instead of a function body to our listener.
+We will also need to supply a function instead of a function call to our listener.

 ```html
 <button onclick="handleClick()">Click me</button>